arkadiy-telegin/Peripheral-SS23/ReadMe.md

     - Find out the serial number of the new camera

-    - Change multi_camera_launch.py to following launch file with new serial number in line 63:
+    - Change multi_camera_launch.py to following launch file with new serial number in line 63 and rebuild:
 ```
 # Copyright 2023 Intel Corporation.
 All Rights Reserved.
 #